-Graduate assistant (GA) positions provide teaching or research services working with faculty.
-Levels of appointment are between .15 and .49 FTE, granted on a one-term, nine-month, or 12-month basis.
-The typical full time assistantship is .15 FTE; this is equivalent to 7.5 hours per week, or .30 FTE which is equal to 15 hours per week.
-These positions provide services such as teaching lab sections of courses, facilitating discussion sessions, grading papers, providing research assistance, etc. In all cases, the assistantship is regarded as a contribution to the graduate student's learning experience.
+Graduate assistant positions provide teaching (GTA) or research (GRA) services, working with faculty.
+Levels of appointment are between .15 and .49 FTE, granted for either a one-term, or a nine-month basis.
+The typical full time assistantship is .15 FTE, which is equivalent to 7-10 hours per week, or .30 FTE, which is equal to 15 hours per week.

+GTA positions can include teaching lower division courses, facilitating discussion sessions, grading papers, etc. GRA positions typically include assisting faculty with their research.
+In both cases, the assistantship is regarded as a contribution to the graduate student's learning experience.

 Students interested in applying for graduate assistantships must have regular admission status and maintain good standing in the graduate program.
-GA positions also require that students be registered for, and satisfactorily complete, a minimum of nine graduate credits each term with the exception of summer term.
+Students must also be registered for and satisfactorily complete a minimum of nine graduate credits each term, with the exception of summer term.